CoderFaris/TicTacToe/README.md

 # --TicTacToe--

-A simple game of TicTacToe with 2 modes (PvP, Player vs Computer)
+A simple game of Tic-Tac-Toe with 2 modes (PvP, Player vs Computer)
-Code that definitely needs improvement